-Japan will continue to closely monitor the revision and operation or the like of the Cybersecurity Law, the Data Security Law, the Personal Information Protection Law, and related subordinate regulations, and, in cooperation with relevant countries, urge China to take corrective measures through the WTO Council for Trade in Services, the TBT Committee, and bilateral consultations.
+Most recently, at the 3rd Regular Consultation between the Ministry of Economy, Trade and Industry of Japan and the Ministry of Industry and Information Technology of China held in December 2023, Japan conveyed to the Chinese side the concerns of the industry regarding cyber data-related regulations, and requested correction, such as clear definition and transparent operation.
+Japan will continue to closely monitor the revision and operation or the like of the Cybersecurity Law, the Data Security Law, the Personal Information Protection Law, and related subordinate regulations, and, in cooperation with relevant countries, urge China to take corrective measures through the WTO Council for Trade in Services, the TBT Committee, and bilateral meetings.